ManuGithubSteam/LinJarK/README.md

 Purpose
 ========
-This git repo is set up with the goal of providing an more easy solution for GERMAN speaking people to control their PC, house or whatever with their voice.
+This git repo is set up with the goal of providing an more easy solution for GERMAN speaking people to control their PC, house or whatever with their voice with open source and free solutions.

-Till now this is not really easy, mostly because the German language model does not support the right words for controlling applications and devices.
+Till now this is not really easy, mostly because the __open source__ German language model does not support the right words for controlling applications and devices.
 But also because their are no use cases scenarios written for Simon and scripts to implement things in an easy way.

 As this is for the GERMAN model I do obviously speak German and you can use that language if you contact me :-)